 Some professionals have mentioned several difficulties in applying restorative justice to children who have committed offences.
-While for property offences, most professionals consider that mediation can be used, but for minors who have a criminal career, mediation seems to not be an option based on the answers received from some professionals, especially when the minor has already received a sanction (e.g. an educational measure, probation supervision or detention in a detention centre).
+While for property offences, most professionals consider that mediation can be used, but for minors who have a criminal career, mediation seems to not be an option based on the answers received from some professionals, seems to not be an option based on the answers received from some professionals, probation supervision or detention in a detention centre).

-Although they have not participated in restorative justice activities but have participated in restorative justice projects, some professionals have expressed reservations about the use of restorative justice in crimes where the offender is of age and the victim is a child.
+Although they have not participated in restorative justice activities but have participated in restorative justice projects, some professionals52 have expressed reservations about the use of restorative justice in crimes where the offender is of age and the victim is a child.
 Some prosecutors have expressed reluctance to use restorative justice because of the risk of secondary victimisation of child victims.
 In addition, they recommended the use of psychologists to evaluate children prior to the use of restorative practices to determine whether child victims can participate in mediation.